Site icon Allegiant Finance Services Ltd.

 How to Complain to the FOS:

-The FOS process can take several months, but if they decide in your favor, your insurer will be required to pay the correct amount.
+The FOS process can take several months, but if they decide in your favour, your insurer will be required to pay the correct amount.

 What Does the FCA Say About Fair Value?